 Land Cover and Forest Formations data are downloadable, and include the following: Puerto Rico and its outlying islands of Vieques, Culebra, and Mona; the U.S. and British Virgin Islands; and five islands of the Lesser Antilles: St. Kitts, Nevis, St. Eustatius, Grenada and Barbados.

-This geospatial dataset was created by the USFS Forest Inventory and Analysis (FIA) program and the Geospatial Technology and Applications Center (GTAC) to show the extent and distribution of forest biomass across the Lower 48 States and Alaska.
+This geospatial dataset was created by the USFS Forest Inventory and Analysis (FIA) program and the Field Services and Innovation Center-Geospatial Office (FSIC-GO) to show the extent and distribution of forest biomass across the Lower 48 States and Alaska.

 The Office of Sustainability and Climate supports rangelands with the tools, training, and resources they need to build resiliency into their landscapes in the face of a changing climate.